Bonitasoft-Community/rest-api-sql-data-source/README.md

 # 2 Installation instructions

+## 2.1 Retrieve the binaries
+You can either retrieve the binaries from the [releases](../../releases) and unzip them or start from the built project (see build instructions).

-## 2.1 Setting up the database
+## 2.2 Setting up the database

 - Create a PostgreSQL database named `demo` owned by user `bonita` with password `bpm`.
-- Run the [sql/createExample.sql](sql/createExample.sql) script to create the table and populate it with sample data.
+- Run the `createExample.sql` script to create the table and populate it with sample data.

-## 2.2 Setting up the datasource
+## 2.3 Setting up the datasource

 These instructions apply to a standart Tomcat H2 bundle.